MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 $ echo '[ABC-123] ' > _COMMIT_MESSAGE
 ```

-### Exclude from version control
+### 2. Exclude template from version control

+Ignore the template in a global git ignore file.

-The file should not be added to version control, as you don't want it in your history or to share it with others.
+The file should not be added to version control, as you will change it locally depending on the feature you are working on and you don't need it to be in your history or repo code.

 Therefore add `_COMMIT_MESSAGE` to your local ignore file (which will then appear for others too.
 Or even better, add `_COMMIT_MESSAGE` to your [Global ignore file](global_ignore_file.md), so that the repo's ignore file is unaffected and _all_ your repos will ignore this file.

-### Setup the repo to use the template
+### 3. Configure the repo to use the template

 Navigate to a repo.